Tietoevry-Create/gh-actions-workshop/tasks/2/README.md

 `npm run build` will return a non-zero exit code if the build fails.
 The workflow picks that up and will fail the job.

-## 2.2 Fix the error in the code

-Go to the [`src/index.tsx`](../../src/index.tsx) file and fix the error.
-There might be a line at the top that looks suspiciously wrongful.
-Commit the change and see that the workflow now runs successfully 🤩

-## 2.3 Add a PR rule to keep anyone from merging if the build fails
+## 2.2 Add a PR rule to keep anyone from merging if the build fails

-We now have a workflow that runs our tests, but it's not very useful if we can still merge broken code.
+We now have a workflow that tries to build our code, but it's not very useful if we can still merge broken code.
 GitHub has a feature called "branch protection rules" that can be used to prevent merging code that doesn't pass the checks.
 Let's add a rule that prevents merging if the build fails.